keltia/fetiche-rs/DESIGN.md

 ## Configuration

-The `config.toml` file defines which sites are available, the parameters needed and the format used for input.
+The `config.hcl` file defines which sites are available, the parameters needed and the format used for input.

 ## Process

 1. read configuration file

-   1.1. there can be several sites defined in `config.toml`
+   1.1. there can be several sites defined in `config.hcl`

    1.2. source format is defined in Config or specified on CLI